KTX-Sancheon: Technical details

-Like the HSR-350x, the KTX-II consists of two traction heads, that is the power cars at both ends, and an articulated set of trailers for passengers in-between; but the number of intermediate cars is eight, and no intermediate car is powered.
+Like the HSR-350x, the KTX-II consists of two traction heads, that is the power cars at both ends, and an articulated set of trailers for passengers in-between; but the number of intermediate cars is eight (in comparison to the predecessor's 18 cars), and no intermediate car is powered.
 Two sets can be coupled together with automatic couplers of the Scharfenberg type.
 The couplers and the surrounding structure form an integral unit, the so-called front ends, which were supplied by German industrial company Voith.
 The vehicles received a new exterior front shape, designed by French design studio MBD Design.
 The aerodynamic shape was inspired by the cherry salmon, an indigenous fish.

 Like for the HSR-350x, the carbody of intermediate cars is made of aluminum.
 Unlike the HSR-350x, the vehicle lacks bogie shrouding.
 Compared to the KTX-I, window thickness was increased from 29 to 38 mm by adding a fourth layer, to improve sound insulation and pressurization.
 The total width of passenger cars was increased from 2904 to 2970 mm.

 The KTX-II's traction motors, converters, traction control and braking system are domestic developments resulting from the HSR-350x programme.
 The traction motors are asynchronous induction motors like those of the HSR-350x, rather than synchronous motors as on the KTX-I. Final drive gearboxes were supplied by Voith.
 The power electronics in the converters use newly available IGBTs, supplied by American semiconductor manufacturer IXYS Corporation, rather than the originally foreseen but unreliable IGCTs of the HSR-350x.
 Each traction converter consists of two parallel-switched four-quadrant converters, which function as rectifier modules by converting single-phase alternating current (AC) from one main transformer winding each to direct current (DC), a 2,800 V DC intermediate circuit, and one inverter module converting the DC supply to the three-phase AC supply for traction motors.
 Each converter supplies the motors on two axles of a bogie, providing for individual bogie control.
 All auxiliary power is supplied by separate 1 MW auxiliary units, one per traction head, consisting of two pairs of parallel-switched IGBT-based converter modules acting as rectifiers between one main transformer winding and the 670 V DC head end power.
 The VVVF inverters for the motor and converter cooling fans and the air compressor, the constant voltage constant frequency (CVCF) inverters for the cab air-conditioning, the battery charge, the on-board AC supply and the oil pumps are connected to the head end power within the auxiliary unit.
 The pantograph, supplied by Austrian company Melecs MWW, is a standard type certified for 350 km/h and also used on Deutsche Bahn's ICE S experimental and test train, the Siemens Velaro high-speed train family, and the China Railways CRH2.
+The pantographs were eventually replaced with Faiveley CX-NG, another standard high speed pantograph used in many railway systems.